patrickgramatowski/simple_db/README.md

 db.delete_multiply([1,2,3]) # => deletes array of sessions, needs to confirm it
 db.draw_gph([1,2,3], "A") # => draws a graph which includes all values of "A" (in that case) from sessions [1,2,3] and represents it as a graph
 </code></pre>
-NOTE draw_gph take just an array of 3 sessions and 1 variable e.g. ("A")!
+NOTE draw_gph does take just an array of 3 sessions and 1 variable e.g. ("A")!

 draw_gph method example